joausaga/reportbytwitter/README.md

 --------------------

 [California Report Card (CRC)](http://www.californiareportcard.org) is a jointly coordinated effort between the [Data and Democracy Initiative](http://citris-uc.org/initiatives/democracy/) of the Center for Information Technology Research in the Interest of Society (CITRIS) of the University of California, Berkeley and the Lt.
 Governor of California Gavin Newsom.

 By employing a web-based application, it engages citizens in discussion about public concern issues.
 Specifically, CRC allows, in a first phase, to grade six timely topics and, in a second phase, to propose issues that merit the attention of the state government.
-The left side of the following picture illustrates the alphabetical pad used to grade the issues, while the right side illustrates the second phase.
+The left side of the following picture illustrates the alphabetical pad used in the grading phase, while the right side illustrates the user-interface of the ideation phase.

 <img alt="CRC Screenshots" src="https://dl.dropboxusercontent.com/u/55956367/crc_screenshots.png" height="70%" width="70%" />